-Run the commands listed in the 'atjob' file at 1:35AM, in addition all output that is generated from job mail to the user running the task.
-When this command has been successfully enter you should receive a prompt similar to the below example.
+Run the commands listed in the 'atjob' file at 1:35AM; in addition, all output that is generated from job will be mailed to the user running the task.
+When this command has been successfully entered you should receive a prompt similar to the below example:

-This command will list each of the scheduled jobs as seen below.
+This command will list each of the scheduled jobs in a format like the following:

 1072250520.a Wed Dec 24 00:22:00 2003